QuollioLabs/quollio-reverse-agent/README.md

 ## Description
-This library retrieves metadata from the Quollio Data Intelligence Cloud (QDIC) and reflects it in the data catalog of each cloud service.
+This system retrieves metadata from the Quollio Data Intelligence Cloud (QDIC) and reflects it in the data catalog of each cloud service.
 Currently supported data catalog services are:
 - Google BigQuery (Dataplex)
 - Amazon Athena (Glue DataCatalog)